 Scolding a cat for unwanted behaviors leads to anxious behavior.
 Anxiety and skittishness are likelier when punishment happens after the action because cats do not link scolding to behavioral issues.
 Your cat will become nervous, wondering if it will be punished again.

 Cats have an array of fears and phobias based on their instincts.
 Most are rational, but not all.
 Common things that cats are afraid of include:

 - Changes to routine or schedule

-- Unfamiliar residents or pets in the home
+- Unfamiliar people or pets in the home

 - Predatory animals